 Your Lifestyle Can Make a DifferenceBe mindful about keeping unnecessary pressure off your abdomen.
-Even small changes in your lifestyle can make a big difference in limiting the recurrence of hemorrhoids:1,2
+Even small changes in your lifestyle can make a big difference in limiting the recurrence of hemorrhoids.1,2 Ensure you are taking breaks to incorporate physical activity in your daily routine, stay hydrated and eat well.

 - Get plenty of exercise.
 Exercise aids digestion and helps in achieving regular bowel movements.
 Walking and yoga are helpful ways to keep your bowel movements consistent.